Machine Learning & Big Data Blog

 Logstash configuration structure

-The example below shows a simple Logstash configuration without filters that capture data from a file and output it to another file without any filtering.
+The example below shows a simple configuration that reads from a file and outputs to another file without any filtering:

 read-log.conf